mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/framebuffer_memory.md

 What this means is there are two blocks of DMA capable memory that are about 100kB each.

-The previous library was only able to use the largest single block of DMA capable memory.
-Now we can join the two largest together.
+The previous versions of the library were only able to use the largest single block of DMA capable memory.
+The library now is able to use non-contiguous blocks of memory.

 Given it's possible to display 128x32 with double buffering in approx. 100kB of RAM.
-If we use two memory blocks, and disable double buffering (which is now the default), theoretically we should be able to display 256x64 or greater resolution.
+If we use two memory blocks for example, theoretically we should be able to display 256x64 or greater resolution (with double buffering disabled).

 # Caveats
-When SPLIT_MEMORY_MODE is enabled, the library will divide the memory framebuffer (pixel buffer) in half and split over two blocks of the same size.
-Therefore, if one of the free DMA memory blocks is SMALLER than 'half' the framebuffer, failure will occur.

-I.e. From the above example, we could not have any half be greater than 113792 bytes.

 Experimentation will be required as available memory is highly dependant on other stuff you have in your sketch.
 It is best to include and use the 'ESP32-RGB64x32MatrixPanel-I2S-DMA' library as early as possible in your code and analyse the serial output of `heap_caps_print_heap_info(MALLOC_CAP_DMA)` to see what DMA memory blocks are available.